-I’m not an engineering major, but I think the members are awesome!
+I’m not in the College of Engineering.
 Can I still join?

 My piggy bank doesn’t grow like a real pig!
 How much do I need to pay each quarter in order to be an active member?

 Active dues for the Mu chapter of Phi Sigma Rho can be anywhere between $120 and $150 per quarter.
 When you are going through the Membership Education process dues will be slightly higher due to fees needed for Membership Education and Initiation.
 If there are monetary concerns, feel free to contact our VP of Membership, Zahra McKee (firstname.lastname@example.org) to discuss your options.

 What is the difference between a social and professional sorority/fraternity?

 Phi Sigma Rho is a social sorority.
 Professional sororities and fraternities are centered upon a common interest, such as service, medicine, or law.
 Social sororities provide opportunities to create life long friendships, become involved with our philanthropy and outreach, and network with alumni.
 Although Phi Sigma Rho is focused around Science and Engineering majors, our activities and objectives are primarily social in nature.
 Our members share many of the same challenging classes and majors and become a support system for academics, but our main purpose is to balance academics with an active social life through social activities within our sorority and external sorority activities with other fraternities and sororities.